simple-crypto/SCALib/DEVELOP.rst

 For developers
 ===============

-SCALib is developped on github at github_.
+SCALib is developped on github_.

 .. _github: https://github.com/simple-crypto/SCALib